-What you will learn
+What will I learn?

 - styling wigs and hairpieces;

-- applying specialist make-up for photographic, theatre, period, special effects, film, television and fashion; and
+- applying specialist make-up for photographic, theatre, period, special effects, film, television and fashion;

-How you will study
+How will I learn?

 The Diploma of Screen and Media (Specialist Make-up Services) is a nationally recognised qualification.
-This course will equip you with the necessary skills and expertise to become a special effects make-up artist and to transform individuals and performers into characters.

 There are no formal entry requirements for this qualification.